JiyanBlack/Machine_Learning_Coursera_Note/Week7.md

   * If n is large relatively to m, use logistic regression or SVM without kernels.
   * If n is small and m is intermediate: use SVM with Gaussian kernel
-  * If n is small, m is very large: create/add more features, use logistic regression or SVM without a kernel, because the Gaussian kernel is relatively slow.
+  * If n is small, m is very large: create/add more features, use logistic regression or SVM without a kernel, because the Gaussian kernel is relatively slow..
+4. Algorithm is important, but often the features selecting/data amount/parameter setting..